Coropuna: General outline

-Lakes and rivers
+Lakes, rivers and groundwater

 Lakes lie on the flanks of the volcano.
 These include Lake Pallarcocha on the southwestern flank on formerly glaciated terrain, Laguna Pucaylla on Coropuna's northeastern side and Laguna Caracara on the southeastern side.
 A number of streams and rivers originate on the mountain.
 Clockwise around Coropuna, these include Quebrada Chauqui-Huayco, Rio Amayani on the northern side, Quebrada Chinchina/Infernillo, Quebrada Jollpa, Quebrada Caspanja with the lake Laguna Caracara, Quebrada Buena Vista, Quebrada Tuallqui, Rio Testane on the southern flank, Rio de Huayllaura on the southwestern flank, Quebrada del Apacheta, Quebrada Sigue Chico and Quebrada Sepulturayoc on the western flank.
 The Rio Blanco and Rio Amayani eventually form the Rio Arma, while the Rio Capiza discharges water from Coropuna to the Colca River.
 During the winter dry season, most of these rivers do not carry substantial discharge.

 The volcano is situated on a drainage divide.
-To the west, the Rio Arma is a tributary of the Ocoña River, while to the east, the Colca River is part of the Majes River watershed.
+Most of Coropuna drains to the Rio Arma west of the volcano, a tributary of the Ocoña River, while to the east, the Colca River is part of the Majes River watershed.
 An endorheic area that receives meltwater from the volcano also exists northeast from Coropuna, on Pampa Pucaylla where the lake of the same name lies.

+Glacial meltwater seldom forms streams.
+The Quebrada Ullulo on the northern side is the largest such meltwater stream.
+Glacial input is more significant to groundwater; especially on the northern flank glacial meltwater makes up a large fraction of local river discharge.
+The andesites of Coropuna and its glacial sediments host aquifers that convey glacial meltwater to springs and rivers.
+Some aquifers on the eastern side are influenced by sulfur-containing rocks.